zgparsons/zachary-blog/src/posts/apis-and-microservices.md

 ## Basic Node and Express

 This section mainly focuses on Express.
-Express is a web framework for Node - more on this in a minute.
+Express is a web application framework for Node - more on this in a minute.

 __First, Node.__
 [Node](https://nodejs.org/en/) is a JavaScript run time environment.
 This means that by using Node it is possible to write server-side scripts (rather than just client-side, which you can do with regular [vanilla](http://vanilla-js.com/) flavoured JS).